Wine Poached Salmon with Cucumber Sauce

 Preheat the oven to 350°F.

-When the pan is cool enough to handle, place it over your sink.
-Puncture a few holes in the bottom of the pan with a sharp knife to the poaching liquid drain from the pan.
-Place the pan directly into the second foil pan to prevent dripping.
+When cool enough to handle, carefully pierce a few holes in the bottom of the foil pan to let the poaching liquid drain into the sink.
+Transfer the drained pan into the second foil pan to catch any drips.
 Remove bay leaves.
-Brush the salmon with olive oil, cover it with foil and refrigerate overnight.

 Related Posts